Page Content

 Program overview

-Preferred affiliated programs: We collaborate with a limited number of select regional NP programs in which Mayo Clinic and the Mayo Clinic Health System will accommodate clinical rotations
+Preferred affiliated programs: We collaborate with a limited number of select regional NP programs in which Mayo Clinic and Mayo Clinic Health System will accommodate clinical rotations

 Program length: Typically the final year of clinical rotations are accommodated as capacity allows